DKFZ-ODCF/SNVCallingWorkflow/README.md

 * 1.0.166-1

-The versions listed below are not reflected in this repository and are only listed as legacy versions.
-At the time the code was managed in an SVN repository and its history was not completely migrated into the current git repository.
+The versions listed below are absent from this repository and are only listed as legacy versions.
+At the time, the code was managed in an SVN repository and its history was not migrated into the current git repository.

 * 1.0.166